HEALTH CONCERNS

 Are pain management techniques available?

 The foundation of a pain management plan is a comprehensive evaluation.
-Dr. Coller notes that when people join Parsley Health , they have an hour-long visit with their medical provider to discuss their history and hone in on what’s going on.
-During that appointment, providers start putting the pieces together to identify potential solutions for each person’s chronic pain and form a plan for pain management.
+Dr. Coller notes that when people join Parsley Health , they have an hour-long visit with their clinician to discuss their history and hone in on what’s going on.
+During that appointment, clinicians start putting the pieces together to identify potential solutions for each person’s chronic pain and form a plan for pain management.
 Ultimately, this means finally being listened to and given tangible reasons to hope, he says.

 So, what tools and techniques might you find in a comprehensive pain plan?
 While each plan is highly individual, it might include these pain-reducing and wellbeing-boosting elements.